A close-up of silver gears

 The Session

-Find a section of road, grass or track about 600m - 800m in length and note the following gears:
+Find a section of road, grass or track about 600m–800m in length and note the following gears:

-• Gear 1: Jogging (taking it nice and easy).
+• Gear 1: Jogging (taking it nice and easy)

-• Gear 2: Moderate Running (about the pace you could maintain for 45 minutes to an hour in a race).
+• Gear 2: Moderate Running (about the pace you could maintain for 45 minutes to an hour in a race)

-• Gear 3: Hard Running (about the pace you could maintain for 15-20 minutes in a race).
+• Gear 3: Hard Running (about the pace you could maintain for 15-20 minutes in a race)

-• Gear 4: Fast Running (about the pace you could maintain for a minute or two in a race).
+• Gear 4: Fast Running (about the pace you could maintain for a minute or two in a race)

-Try and include 4-6 sets of these, with a two-minute recovery between each.
+Perform 4–6 sets of these, with a two-minute recovery between each.

 Tips